tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 (to allow for added or removed clients), and then read each client DMD linked from the parent.

-[TODO: discuss how magic folder db is used -- or should this go in the Fire Dragon section?]

 Conflict Detection and Resolution
 ---------------------------------

-The combination of local filesystems and distributed objects is an example of shared state concurrency, which is highly error-prone and can result in race conditions that are complex to analyse.
+The combination of local filesystems and distributed objects is an example of shared state concurrency, which is highly error-prone and can result in race conditions that are complex to analyze.
 Unfortunately we have no option but to use shared state in this situation.

-We call the resulting design issues "dragons", which as a convenient mnemonic we have named after the five classical Greek elements (Earth, Air, Water, Fire and Aether).
+We call the resulting design issues "dragons" (as in "Here be dragons"), which as a convenient mnemonic we have named after the five classical Greek elements: Earth, Air, Fire, Water, and Aether.

 Note: all filenames used in the following sections are examples, and the filename patterns we use in the actual implementation may differ.

-Earth Dragons: Write/download and read/download collisions
+Earth Dragons: Collisions between local filesystem operations and downloads
-''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Suppose that Alice's Magic Folder client is about to write a version of ``foo`` that it has downloaded in response to a remote